Dynamical Modeling of CXOGBS J175553.2-281633: A 10 Hour Long Orbital Period Cataclysmic Variable: Introduction

 \section{Introduction}

 Cataclysmic variables (CVs) are binary star systems composed of a white dwarf primary accreting matter from a main sequence or evolved secondary star \citep{Patterson84,Warner95,Kalomeni16}.
-Similarly, low mass X-ray binaries (LMXBs) are analogous systems where the primary is either a black hole or a neutron star, instead of a white dwarf \citep{Remillard06}.
-There are only about 18 dynamically confirmed black hole X-ray binaries known \citep{Casares14}.
+Low mass X-ray binaries (LMXBs) are analogous systems where the primary is either a black hole or a neutron star, instead of a white dwarf \citep{Remillard06}.
+There are only about 20 dynamically confirmed black hole X-ray binaries known in the Milky Way (e.g., \citealt{Casares14}).
 Finding and modelling CVs and LMXBs allows us to better understand the formation of compact objects and test binary evolution models \citep{Jonker04,Repetto15}.

-The \textit{Chandra} Galactic Bulge Survey (GBS) is a survey tasked with finding more quiescent Low Mass X-ray Binaries (qLMXB).
-Towards this goal the GBS covered a total of 12 deg$^2$ near the bulge of the galaxy and found 1640 X-ray sources \citep{Jonker11,Jonker14}.
+The \textit{Chandra} Galactic Bulge Survey (GBS) is a survey tasked with finding more quiescent LMXBs.
+Towards this goal the GBS covered a total of 12 deg$^2$ near the Bulge of our galaxy and found 1640 X-ray sources \citep{Jonker11,Jonker14}.
 Subsequent studies have identified counterparts to these sources in multiple wavelengths; from radio \citep{Maccarone12} and near infrared \citep{Greiss14} to optical \citep{Hynes12, Udalski12, Britt14, Wevers16, Wevers17}.
 Some of these counterparts have been deemed likely accreting binaries, motivating further photometric and spectroscopic follow up \citep{Ratti13, Wevers16_CVn, Johnson17}.

 In this work we focus on one of these objects, CXOGBS J175553.2-281633 (hereafter CX137).
 The optical counterpart to CX137 was first identified by \cite{Udalski12} and classified as an eclipsing binary with a spotted donor star and an orbital period of $10.345$ hr.
-Subsequent spectroscopic follow up by \cite{Torres14} revealed broad H$\alpha$ emission and an orbital period consistent with that of \cite{Udalski12}.
-Based on the properties of the H$\alpha$ emission line and an X-ray luminosity of \mbox{$L_x > 5.8\times10^{30}$ erg s$^{-1}$}, \cite{Torres14} classified the source as a potential low-accretion rate CV or qLMXB with a G/K-type secondary, supporting the ellipsoidal light curve interpretation.
+Subsequent spectroscopic and photometric follow up by \cite{Torres14} revealed broad H$\alpha$ emission and an orbital period consistent with that of \cite{Udalski12}.
+Based on the properties of the H$\alpha$ emission line and an X-ray luminosity of \mbox{$L_x > 5.8\times10^{30}$ erg s$^{-1}$}, \cite{Torres14} classified the source as a potential low-accretion rate CV or quiescent LMXB with a G/K-type secondary, supporting the ellipsoidal light curve interpretation.